Best Online Nursing Programs in Arkansas (2026)

 How does Nursing pay in Arkansas compare to other states?

-Arkansas offers competitive entry-level wages, though median salaries are currently 25.9% below the national trend.
+Arkansas offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Arkansas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Arkansas?